-B. Equal Opportunity Construction Contract Provisions
+2.5b Equal Opportunity Construction Contract Provisions

-Certain types of construction contracts for public works and housing rehabilitation must include specific contract clauses pertaining to the Section 3 Clause, Executive Order 11246 and Title VI of the Civil Rights Act.
-Refer to Chapter 3, Section 3, for more information or contact the DCA Program Representative.
+Certain types of construction contracts for public works and housing rehabilitation must include specific contract clauses pertaining to the Section 3 Clause, Executive Order 11246, and Title VI of the Civil Rights Act.
+Refer to Chapter 3, Section 3, for more information or contact Monique Guilford, CDBG-DR Project Specialist at monique.guilford@dca.ga.gov.

-C. Affirmatively Furthering Fair Housing
+2.5c Affirmatively Furthering Fair Housing

-Local government officials, in agreeing to accept CDBG funds, certify that they will "affirmatively further fair housing".
+Local government officials, in agreeing to accept CDBG-MIT funds, certify that they will "affirmatively further fair housing."
 This section of the Recipients' Manual outlines various options available to local government in meeting this grant obligation.

-While the law does not specify what type of action recipients must take, it is clear that by virtue of receipt of CDBG funds, local government recipients are obligated to take some sort of action to affirmatively further the national goal of fair housing.
+While the law does not specify what type of action recipients must take, it is clear that by virtue of receipt of CDBG-MIT funds, local government recipients are obligated to take some sort of action to affirmatively further the national goal of fair housing.

 DCA does not dictate what sort of action recipients must take.
 DCA must, however, monitor local government recipients to determine what sorts of actions are taken.
-To accomplish this monitoring DCA has developed a Fair Housing Checklist which will be completed by the CDBG Program Representative as part of the normal project review process.
-A copy of this checklist is in the Appendix 2 of this Manual.
+To accomplish this monitoring DCA has developed a Fair Housing Checklist which will be completed by the CDBG-DR Program Representative as part of the normal project review process.

-In order to document what you have done to affirmatively further Fair Housing, it is important to keep records of actions taken.
-Copies of brochures provided to relocates, minutes of meetings where fair housing is discussed and any other records must be available for review by the DCA CDBG Program Representatives.
+In order to document what you have done to affirmatively further fair housing, it is important to keep records of actions taken.
+Copies of brochures provided to relocatees, minutes of meetings where fair housing is discussed, and any other records must be available for review by the DCA CDBG-DR Program Representatives.